primer-io/data-science-challenge/README.md

 payment_instrument_type: String - one of Paypal, GoCardless, Klarna, PaymentCard, or Apple Pay
 card_brand: String representing the brand of the card used for the payment
 issuing_country: String representing the country where the card was issued
-processor: String representing the entity responsible for processing the payment
 authorized: Integer (0/1) indicating if the payment was authorized or not
 ```